Key takeaways:

 - Letters from college or high school staff detailing your situation

-If you need to write a letter or attend an interview, explain everything in detail.
+If you need to write an appeal letter or attend an interview, explain everything in detail.
 Be polite and factual, and answer all of their questions.
 How you request assistance can impact the outcome.

 If the aid adjustment is denied or it doesn’t cover enough of your college costs, you still have options, such as: